Proof of Disability

 - For emotional impairment: A statement of a specific diagnosis from a qualified professional.

 - For neurological impairment: A physician's statement of diagnosis.

-Proof of Disability documents should contain a clear, formal diagnosis of a specific disability or disabilities, along with information on student needs and reasonable accommodations.
+Proof of Disability documents should contain a clear diagnosis of a specific disability or disabilities, along with information on student needs and reasonable accommodations.
 Diagnostic statements should be on formal letterhead and must be legible.